houqb/SPNet/README.md

 ```
 At present, multi-GPU test is not supported.
 Will implement it later.

-### Better Results

-After CVPR submission, we empirically found that replace the original expansion operation
-with bilinear interpolation in our strip pooling module results in better performance.
-This simple modification boosts the original performance on ADE20K from
-45.60 as reported in our paper to 46.31, which sets a new state-of-the-art result.

 #### We believe designing more complicated strip pooling module also benefits to the model performance.